chrisalbon/mlai/content/python/geolocate_a_city_or_country.md

 This tutorial creates a function that attempts to take a city and country and return its latitude and longitude.
 But when the city is unavailable (which is often be the case), the returns the latitude and longitude of the center of the country.

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Preliminaries